 Some drugs have toxic effects that can kill neurons in the brain.
 Most of these cells will not be replaced.
 While changes to connections between neurons in the brain may not be permanent, some last for months or even years.

-Drugs and alcohol affect major organ function and can lead to heart disease, liver failure, some types of cancer, kidney failure, overdose, and death.
-Drugs and alcohol affect the brain’s ability to form and store important memories.
-These substances also can cause irreversible brain damage.
-Neurological damage is associated with nearly all drugs or alcohol, and chronic use can lead to irreversible brain damage.
-(Sober College, School of Addiction Studies).
+Drugs and alcohol affect major organ functions and can lead to heart disease, liver failure, some types of cancer, kidney failure, overdose, and death.
+Additionally, drug and alcohol brain damage affects the ability to form and store important memories.
+Neurological damage is associated with nearly all drugs or alcohol, and chronic use can lead to irreversible drug and alcohol brain damage.

-The Fort Worth Recovery umbrella covers medically supervised detox, as well as residential programs for men and women alike.
+The Fort Worth Recovery umbrella covers medically supervised detox and residential programs for men and women alike.
 Our programs are abstinence-based and combine a 12-step approach with a strong mental health component, integrating cutting-edge techniques such as Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Eye Movement Desensitization and Reprocessing Therapy (EMDR), Somatic Experiencing, and Motivational Interviewing.
-For more information or to start your healing journey, please fill out a contact request form and one of our recovery experts will connect with you shortly.
+For more information or to start your healing journey, please fill out a contact request form, and one of our recovery experts will connect with you shortly.